sajan25805/weatherapp/readme.md

 1. Clone this repository to your web server directory.
 2. Replace `'YOUR_API_KEY'` in `script.js` with your OpenWeather API key.
 3. Configure your MySQL database credentials in `2357932_sajanmainali_weatherhistory.php` and `2357932_sajanmainali_getweatherdata.php`.
-4. Create the MySQL schema by running the provided SQL scripts in the `sql_scripts` directory.
-The scripts are named `create_schema.sql`.
+4. Create the MySQL schema by running the provided SQL script `create_schema.sql` in the `sql_scripts` directory.

 ## Usage